tastyigniter/ti-ext-api/docs/menu_option_values.md

 Relations and ID's are automaticaly set.

-** option_value items are not appended. the state in the json array will be the state on the website. previose option_value(s) will be deleted. to add a option to an existing one `option_value_id` && `option_id` are mandatory.
+** option_value items are not appended. the state in the json array will be the state on the website. previous option_value(s) will be deleted. to add a option to an existing one `option_value_id` && `option_id` are mandatory.

 #### Payload example